architsaigal/Private-Screening-Booking-System/README.md

 # SE Project
 Software Engineering project for sem 5

 This is a private screening booking system developed using Python and Streamlit.
-This system allows users to book private screenings for movies, providing a convenient and efficient way to manage and organize events.
+This system allows users to book private screenings for movies, providing a convenient and efficient way to manage and organize screening events.

 # How to Run